N1ghteyes/cpanel-UAPI-php-class/README.md

 The class has been renamed to `cpanelAPI`.
 Some more testing is required.

-- Note while this class is not depricated, there is a new Agnostic API class available which will do everything this class does (accept 2FA) and works with any RESTful / HTTP API - basically anything thats not SOAP. https://github.com/N1ghteyes/apicore
+- Note while this class is not depricated, there is a new Agnostic API class available which will do everything this class does (except 2FA) and works with any RESTful / HTTP API - basically anything thats not SOAP. https://github.com/N1ghteyes/apicore

 ## Usage